Goodness of fit by Neyman-Pearson testing: Benchmarks

 The situation is different for the EFT benchmarks.
 Also in this case, it could be reasonable---though more questionable---to assume that the invariant mass is the only discriminant variable, but a simple cut-and-count strategy would not produce nearly optimal sensitivity.
-We need to bin the invariant mass and compare the countings in each bin with the reference predictions.
+We need to bin the invariant mass and compare the counts in each bin with the reference predictions.
 The number of bins and the binning strategy can be optimised.
-However, the distribution of the test statistic variable to be employed for the comparison is not known in closed form.
-The sensitivity must therefore be estimated empirically by running toy experiments to determine the test statistics distribution in the R hypothesis.
-This prevents in practice to estimate the sensitivity if it is above around $5\sigma$.
-When this occurs---specifically, for the EFT benchmark in the $\mu\mu$-100 setups---we report in Figure~\ref{fig:Dimuon5D_Z-Zideal_2} the lower bound on the sensitivity that is obtained empirically, plus a very rough sensitivity estimate based on fitting the empirical test statistic distribution with a Gaussian and extrapolating to higher values of the test statistics than those observed in the toys.
+However, the distribution of the test statistic to be employed for the comparison is not known in closed form.
+The sensitivity must therefore be estimated empirically by running toy experiments to determine the distribution of the test statistic in the R hypothesis.
+This prevents in practice to estimate the sensitivity if it is approximately above $5\sigma$.
+When this occurs---specifically, for the EFT benchmark in the $\mu\mu$-100 setups--- we report in Fig.~\ref{fig:Dimuon5D_Z-Zideal_2} a very rough estimate of the sensitivity based on fitting the empirical distribution of the test statistic with a Gaussian distribution.
+With this approach, we can go beyond what is allowed by the empirical estimate (EFT data points for $\mu\mu$-100 and $\mu\mu$-100-half on the right half of the Figure).
+In these cases, the lower bound on the sensitivity that is obtained empirically is indicated by the lower edge of the error bars.
 Overall, our $Z_{\rm{id}}$ estimates are not accurate enough to draw robust conclusion on the uniformity of the NPLM sensitivity in this setup.
-Nevertheless, the correlation between $Z_{\rm{id}}$ and the median NPLM sensitivity is reported in Figure~\ref{fig:Dimuon5D_Z-Zideal_2}.
-In some cases, the empirical determination of the NPLM sensitivity is impossible and the results consists for of a lower bound and a rough estimate based on Gaussian extrapolation as previously described.
+Nevertheless, the correlation between $Z_{\rm{id}}$ and the median NPLM sensitivity is reported in Fig.~\ref{fig:Dimuon5D_Z-Zideal_2}.

-The NPLM-\textsc{nn} hyper-parameters selection for this setup was discussed in \cite{DAgnolo:2019vbw} (see also~\cite{dAgnolo:2021aun}): we use a fully connected feedforward neural network with three layers of five nodes each and weight clipping value set at $2.15$.
+The NPLM-\textsc{nn} hyper-parameters selection for this setup was discussed in \cite{DAgnolo:2019vbw} (see also~\cite{dAgnolo:2021aun}): we use a fully connected feedforward neural network with three layers of five nodes each and weight clipping is set to $2.15$.